lazyelegance/lazyelegance.github.io/_collections/_notes/oauth.md

 The idea of roles is part of the core specification of the O**Auth2.0** authorization framework.

-- **Resource Owner**: The user or system that owns ::the protected resources:: and can grant access to them.
+- **Resource Owner**: The user or system that owns <mark>the protected resources</mark> and can grant access to them.
-- **Client**: The client is the system that requires access to ::the protected resources::.
+- **Client**: The client is the system that requires access to <mark>the protected resources</mark>.
 To access resources, the Client must hold the appropriate Access Token.
 - **Authorization Server**: This server receives requests from the Client for Access Tokens and issues them upon successful authentication and consent by the Resource Owner.
 The authorization server exposes two endpoints: the Authorization endpoint, which handles the interactive authentication and consent of the user, and the Token endpoint, which is involved in a machine to machine interaction.
 - **Resource Server**: A server that protects the user’s resources and receives access requests from the Client.
 It accepts and validates an Access Token from the Client and returns the appropriate resources to it.